-D. Citizen Participation
+D. Citizen Participation in 2009 Plan

 The content of the Patagonia General Plan is citizen-driven.
 Public involvement served a vital role in determining the future directions Patagonia should take.
-Citizens of all ages and interests provided input in identifying aspects of the Town that are most important to preserve and improve.
+Citizens of all ages and interests provided input during 2008 in identifying those aspects of the Town that are most important to preserve and improve.

 In addition to Town staff, a General Plan Advisory Committee (GPAC) was utilized to provide direction and feedback for this General Plan.
-The Committee was composed of the Town's Planning and Zoning Committee and held open meetings at which members of the community were free to comment, provide feedback and offer suggestions during the plan preparation process.
-The Committee met regularly over several months to provide guidance during plan preparation.
+The Committee was composed of the Town's Planning and Development Committee and held open meetings at which members of the community were free to comment, provide feedback and offer suggestions during the plan preparation process.
+The Committee met regularly over several months to provide guidance during preparation of the 2009 Plan.